 The California drift gillnet fishery targets swordfish in Federal waters (i.e., beyond three miles from shore) from mid August through January.
 These nets of stretched mesh (>14 inches) are suspended vertically at least 36 feet below the surface with net extenders to allow non-targeted species to pass over the nets.
 Acoustic pingers are also attached that emit sounds to alert marine mammals away from the nets.
 These pingers were developed with the help of U.S. fishers and dramatically reduce marine mammal bycatch.

 This fishery is highly regulated by NOAA Fisheries and operates with limited entry permits, mandatory gear requirements and time-area closures that include the Pacific Leatherback Conservation Area Closure (PLCA).
-The fishery currently operates in compliance with U.S. environmental regulations and is considered sustainable.
+The fishery currently operates in compliance with U.S. environmental regulations, including the endangered species act and the marine mammal protection act, and is considered sustainable.
 Click here to learn more about this fishery and the collaborative work between scientists and fishers.

 Meet the Fishermen